snarlferb/u/README.md

   or a type piece moves across a surface to place characters. *A type piece is a small physical block with an embossed character if you didnt know.*

-  Vector fonts are rasterized by converting those vector outlines into pixel data, wherein each point is "mapped" to the corresponding pixel on the screen.
-This involves rendering the outlines onto a pixel grid and filling the interiors of the shapes.
+  The scanline/rasterization process involves determining which pixels within a grid are covered by the outline of a glyph.
+Vector fonts are rasterized by converting those vector outlines (lines, shapes, etc.) into pixel data, wherein each point is mapped to the corresponding pixel on the screen; which involves transfering the bespoke outlines onto a pixel grid and filling the interiors of said shapes.

   Bitmap fonts are already rasterized in their current form, however they must still be parsed and decoded.